AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

 -   Response

-    A converted string is returned.
+    A reversed string is returned.

--   Example: The following function reverses the data string.
+-   Example: Reverse the data string.

     Raw log entry: